Reading time: 10 minutes

 In figure 2.B, readers will note if a hammer pattern forms within a rising market, it is termed a hanging man, a potential bearish reversal candlestick pattern.
 The formation informs traders that although buyers drove price movement higher into the close, the initial sell-off (selling pressure) implies interest to the downside is perhaps increasing.

 Traders also work with the inverted hammer pattern.
-While of similar construction to the shooting star and gravestone doji, the inverted hammer forms following a price decline, providing a cue that sellers could be running out of steam.
+While similar to the shooting star and gravestone doji, the inverted hammer forms following a price decline, providing a cue that sellers could be running out of steam.

 Unlike the doji and hammer patterns, bullish and bearish engulfing patterns represent a two-candle formation in which the second real body engulfs the first real body (see figure 2.C).
 The first candle could be the previous day’s action or the previous hour’s action – this is dependent on the time period selected.